nordeim/SG-Bookkeeper_v2/README (previous).md

 ### Singapore Tax Compliance
 -   **GST Tracking and Calculation**: The system uses configurable tax codes (e.g., SR for Standard Rate, ZR for Zero Rate, ES for Exempt, TX for Taxable Purchases) to track GST on transactions.
 The `TaxCalculator` service provides centralized logic for applying the correct tax rate (including the 9% GST rate) to line items.
 -   **GST F5 Return Data Preparation**: The Reports module includes a feature to generate the data required for the IRAS GST F5 return for any given period.
 It calculates values for each box (e.g., Box 1: Standard-Rated Supplies, Box 5: Taxable Purchases) and allows for the finalization of the return, which automatically posts a settlement journal entry to clear the GST input and output tax accounts to a central GST control account.
 A detailed Excel export provides a full breakdown of the transactions contributing to each box.
 -   **Withholding Tax (WHT) Management**: Vendors can be flagged as subject to withholding tax.
 When creating a payment for such a vendor, the `PaymentDialog` provides an option to apply WHT.
 If selected, the system automatically calculates the WHT amount and creates a journal entry that correctly clears the full Accounts Payable liability while crediting both the bank account (for the net payment) and a `WHT Payable` liability account.
-A dedicated reporting tab allows for the generation of WHT certificates.
 -   **Income Tax Computation Report**: A preliminary tax computation report can be generated from the Reports module.
 It starts with the Profit & Loss statement's net profit and allows for adjustments based on accounts tagged with tax treatments like "Non-Deductible," providing an estimated chargeable income.

 ### Business Operations